Bomchoo/Arvanis-Wiki/docs/Side Attractions/Vardun-TD.md

 Explore the ancient and mysterious Deepwood Forest, known for its biodiversity and mystical stories.

 - **Hiking Trails**: Traverse various hiking trails that offer different difficulty levels and scenic views.
-- **Wildlife Observation**: Spot diverse wildlife, including some species unique to Vardum.
+- **Wildlife Observation**: Spot diverse wildlife, including some species unique to Vardun.
 - **Cultural Tales**: Learn about the folklore associated with the forest, involving spirits and ancient creatures believed to protect the woods.

 ## 3. Eastwind Anchorage